apache/celeborn/docs/migration.md

 - Since 0.4.0, Celeborn won't support `org.apache.spark.shuffle.celeborn.RssShuffleManager`.

+- Since 0.4.0, Celeborn changed the default value of `celeborn.worker.directMemoryRatioToResume` from `0.5` to `0.7`.

 ## Upgrading from 0.2 to 0.3

  - Celeborn 0.2 Client is compatible with 0.3 Master/Server, it allows to upgrade Master/Worker first then Client.